 We pulled into the RV Resort in League City, Texas, (review to follow after we leave) following a long drive from Robertsdale, Alabama.
 It was dark and Mike had to search for our spot, which, of course, was not well marked.
-Mike got Margie, the name of our RV, backed in and parked.
-He started the hookups, and a lady from a neighboring fifth wheel came out to talk to him.
-After the introductions and niceties, she whispered, “Watch that kid next to you.
+Mike got Margie (our RV) backed in and parked.
+He started with the hookups, and a lady from a neighboring fifth wheel started chatting with him.
+After the introductions, she whispered, “Watch that kid next to you.
 He’s a crack head or meth head or something.”

 We surveyed the park in the daylight the next day.
-We met the “kid” in question, but our neighbor turned out to be a grown man in his early 30s.
-He worked locally and had recently bought the travel trailer he was staying in.
+We met the ‘kid’ in question, but our neighbor turned out to be a grown man in his early 30s.
+He worked in the pipeline business locally and had recently bought his travel trailer.
 His conversation was rational and cohesive, so we thought the lady might have been exaggerating or simply gossiping.
-Over the next two weeks, he was quiet, waved when we were out, and was a good neighbor.
+Over the next two weeks, he was fairly quiet, but he waved when we were out and was friendly.

-As I exited the RV yesterday to take Lexie for her morning constitution at sunrise, the gentleman from next door was near the pet area pacing beside the surrounding RVs.
-He was slightly fidgety and took off behind the travel trailers near the lake as he heard me approach.
-After a few moments, he strolled back through the pet walk and did a little startled jump when he saw Lexie.
+I exited the RV a few days later to take Lexie for her morning constitution at sunrise, and the gentleman from next door was near the pet area nervously pacing beside the surrounding RVs.
+He was fidgety and took off behind the travel trailers near the lake as he heard me approach.
+After a few moments, he strolled back through the pet walk and did a little startled jump as he passed Lexie and me.

-“Oh, she’s a big dog,” he commented, but was wide-eyed and fearful.
+“Oh, wow, she’s a really big dog,” he commented, but was wide-eyed and fearful.
 He had seen Lexie several times over the last two weeks, so I thought it was strange he was suddenly scared of her.
 He walked to his trailer at a fast clip mumbling to himself.
 I walked Lexie along the side of the lake in front of our RV and our neighbor’s travel trailer.
 Our neighbor was furtively glancing out his door at me and would quickly hide when I glanced his way.
 He finally shut the door as Lexie and I headed back to our RV.

-At noon, there was a knock on the RV door.
+At noon, there was a desperate knock on the motorhome door.
 Mike answered it.
-Our neighbor was in an excited state.
-“Man, can you come out for a sec?”
+Our neighbor was in an agitated state.
+“Man, can you please come out for a sec?”

 Mike went outside to talk to him.
 Our neighbor was animated, swaying on his feet, and using wide hand gestures.
 He started the story, “Last night the SWAT team was out here and they had my trailer surrounded.”

-“They were swarmed all around and they were laying on the ground with their guns pointed at me.
-I woke up because someone was drilling the outside of my RV under my bed.
+“They were swarmed all around and were laying on the ground with their guns pointed at me.
+I only woke up to see them because someone was drilling the outside of my RV under my bed.
 When I came out to see who it was, they were all out here.
 The cop van was parked over by the pull-through lot and there were frogmen in waders searching the lake.”

 “Did you ask them why they were here?”

 “No. I was terrified.
 I went back inside.
 A few minutes later the cop cars left with sirens and lights.
-I went back outside and…” His conversation ended as one of League City’s finest drove up in his patrol car.
+I went back outside and.”
+His conversation ended as one of League City’s officers drove up in his patrol car.

 Our neighbor shook the policeman’s hand and said, “Thanks, Officer.
 You got here really fast.
 I gotta know what was going on last night and why SWAT was after me.”

 The patrolman asked him to elaborate.
-The neighbor started in on his story and the cop listened intently.
+The neighbor explained his encounter and the cop listened intently.

 “Officer, I saw them.
 When I came outside after all the cops left, there were still men out wading in the lake.
-They saw me looking at them.
-Then the man in a giant hamburger suit walked by.”
+They saw me looking at them, then they started watching the man in the giant hamburger suit walk by.”